-Year 2 ACSSU03 Using the senses to explore the local environment to pose interesting questions, make inferences and predictions.
-ACSHE035 Thinking about "What will happen if?" type questions about everyday objects and events.
-ACSIS037 Discussing observations with other students to see similarities and differences ACSIS041 in results.
-NSW Syllabus links: Outcomes Content Early Stage 1 Living things have basic needs, including food and water.
-(ACSSU002) Students: STe-8NE A student identifies the basic needs of Describe what plants and animals, including humans, need to stay alive and healthy, e.g. food, water and air. living things Identify the needs of a variety of living things in a range of situations, e.g. pets at home, plants in the garden or plants and animals in bushland and/or on farms.
-STe-4WS Explores their immediate surroundings by questioning, observing using their senses and communicating to share their observations and ideas.
-Students question and predict by: Responding to questions about familiar objects and events they are curious about in the natural and made environments.
+NSW Syllabus links: Outcomes Content Early Stage 1 A student identifies Living things have basic needs, including food and water.
+(ACSSU002) STe-8NE the basic needs of living things.
+Students: Describe what plants and animals, including humans, need to stay alive and healthy, e.g. food, water and air.
+Identify the needs of a variety of living things in a range of situations, e.g. pets at home, plants in the garden or plants and animals in bushland and/or on farms.
+STe-4WS Explores their immediate surroundings by questioning, observing using their senses and communicating to share their observations and ideas Students question and predict by: Responding to questions about familiar objects and events they are curious about in the natural and made environments.
 Making predictions resulting from their questions.
-(ACSSU014, ACSSU233) Stage 1 A student describes external features, changes in and growth of living things (ST1-10LW).
+(ACSSU014, ACSSU233) Stage 1 ST1-10LW A student describes external features, changes in and growth of living things (ST1-10LW).
 Living things have a variety of external features.
 (ACSSU017) Students: Describe some external features of a variety of living things, including plants and animals.
-Use a range of methods, including fieldwork, to identify plants or animals in their local area.
+Use a range of methods, including fieldwork , to identify plants or animals in ST1-11LW A student describes ways that different places in the environment provide for the needs of living things (ST1-11LW). their local area.
 Devise simple classification systems based on the observable external features of plants or animals identified in the local area.
-ST1-10LW A student describes ways that different places in the environment provide for the needs of living of plants or animals identified in the local area.
 Living things grow, change and have offspring similar to themselves.
 (ACSSU030) Students: Compare the appearance of adult living things with their offspring, e.g. trees, insects, birds, reptiles, cats or humans.
+Living things live in different places where their needs are met.
+(ACSSU211) Students: Observe the different places in a local land or aquatic environment where living things can be found, e.g. a schoolyard, pond, beach or bush.
+Explore the needs of a plant or an animal in its environment.
+Describe how some different places in a local land or aquatic environment provide for the needs of the animals or plants that live there.
+Observe and record ways people use science knowledge and skills in their daily lives to care for living things, such as gardeners, farmers or pet carers.
+(ACSHE022, ACSHE035)